-The response of the SNMP get request is 47 byte packets with the last byte representing the current status of each of the eight detectors.
-Since the connection between VISSIM and MATLAB has been cut, the only way to detect a vehicle and its vehicle type was by the referring to the time a detector was on.
-It takes a 13-foot car with a speed of 30 mph 0.43 seconds to cross a 7-foot detector.
-In SNMP, only one object can be accessed at one time, and the polling frequency for the two groups of detectors was 0.2 seconds.
-Hence, if a detector was on for 2 to 3 polling cycles, a car was detected.
-For a 33-foot truck at the same speed, the detector is on for 4 to 6 polling cycles.
+The response of this SNMP get request is 47 byte packets with the last byte (contains eight bits) representing the current status of each of eight detectors.
+Since the connection between VISSIM and MATLAB has been cut, the only way to detect a vehicle and its vehicle type was by the referring to the time a detector is on.
+For a 13 ft. car with a speed of 30 mph to cross a 7 ft. detector, it takes 0.43 seconds for it to pass through a detector.
+In SNMP, only one object can be accessed at one time and the polling frequency for two groups of detectors is 0.2 seconds.
+Hence, if a detector is on for 2 to 3 polling cycles, we detect a car.
+For a 33 ft. truck with the same speed, the detector is on for 4 to 6 polling cycles.
 If a detector is on for longer than 7 polling cycles, there is congestion in the queue.
-This detection method is easy and efficient, and does not require the deployment of VII.

-A potential problem is that the polling frequency is so low that vehicles might pass by the detector before being detected.
-Because of the redundant overhead in SNMP communication, it normally takes around 0.1 seconds to respond to a request containing approximately 47 bytes of information.
-Due to the "socket busy" and "transmission error" issues, it is possible for it to take longer than 0.1 seconds to respond.
-On the agent side of MATLAB, the waiting time for a SNMP response is 0.4 seconds, which means if there is no response from ASC/3 controller in 0.4 seconds, MATLAB will send another "get" request.
+This detection method is easy and cheap, and it does not require the installation of VII.
+However, one potential problem is the polling frequency is so low that vehicles might pass by the detector before being detected.
+Because of the redundant overhead in SNMP communication, normally, it takes around 0.1 seconds to respond to a request containing around 47 bytes of information.
+Due to the socket busy and transmission error issues, occasionally, it takes even longer than 0.1 seconds to respond.
+In the agent side MATLAB, the waiting time for a SNMP response is 0.4 seconds, which means in 0.4 seconds if there is no response from ASC/3 controller, MATLAB will send a get request again.
 We might fail to count one vehicle if during these 0.4 seconds a vehicle passes through without being detected.
-Fortunately, in a service of 500 vehicles, only 2 vehicles went undetected, which does not affect scheduling performance at all.

-In this configuration, we were no longer required to set the status of a detector to indirectly activate a phase.
-Instead, an object phaseControlGroupVehCall enables us to call the desired phases directly.
-The simulation results are almost the same as the results of the detector counting vehicles.
+Fortunately, in a service of 500 vehicles, only 2 vehicle's information is lost which would not affect the scheduling performance at all.
+In this configuration, we will no longer need to set the status of a detector to indirectly activate a phase.
+Instead, an object phase "ControlGroupVehCall" enables us to call the desired phases directly.
+The simulation results are almost the same as results of detector counting vehicles with a slight difference.